IMAX: Phantom 65 IMAX 3D digital camera

 In 2011, IMAX announced a 4K 3D digital camera.
 The camera was developed alongside Vision Research and AbelCine, integrating two Phantom 65 engines.
 A prototype camera was used for the documentary Born to be Wild, in which approximately 10% of the finished film was shot with the system.
 The company has said they have no intention of replacing the higher resolution film cameras with the new digital camera, but the latter can be used in scenes that require a lightweight or relatively small 3D camera.
 While IMAX has completed the production camera and has placed it in service on several films, they have no plans to produce an IMAX film solely with the new digital system.
 Transformers: Age of Extinction is the first feature film partially filmed with the Phantom 65 IMAX 3D camera.

 Arri Alexa IMAX digital camera

 In 2015, IMAX announced a 2D digital camera that was developed alongside Arri, the camera being based on the latter company's Arri Alexa 65 technology.
 The first production to use the camera was Captain America: Civil War.
 The Russo brothers have stated that they solely used the Arri Alexa IMAX on Avengers: Infinity War (2018) and Avengers: Endgame (2019).

-For Transformers: The Last Knight, two Arri Alexa IMAX cameras were combined in a rig to provide native 3D, with the film containing 98% of IMAX footage.
+For Transformers: The Last Knight (2017), two Arri Alexa IMAX cameras were combined in a rig to provide native 3D, with the film containing 98% of IMAX footage.

-IMAX certified cameras
+IMAX-certified cameras

-In September 2020, IMAX launched the "Filmed for IMAX" program, which certifies high-quality digital cameras that can be used to create IMAX-format films.
+In September 2020, IMAX launched the "Filmed in IMAX" program (later renamed to "Filmed for IMAX"), which certifies high-quality digital cameras that can be used to create IMAX-format films.
 As the scope of certified cameras expands, it will be easier for filmmakers to create films to meet the projection needs of the IMAX giant screen theaters.